Buttery Soft Rolls

 The easiest way to reheat dinner rolls is with the microwave.
 Place the rolls in a bowl and cover with moist paper towels.
 Microwave for 20-30 seconds until the rolls are warmed.

-You can also reheat them in the oven.
+You can also reheat them on a baking sheet in the oven.
 Wrap the rolls in foil and heat in a 350º oven for 10 minutes or until the rolls are warm.

-Buttery Soft Rolls are the best and simplest homemade rolls ever.
-They’re super soft and perfect with any soup, salad or main dish.
+The BEST homemade dinner rolls ever.
+They're buttery soft and perfect with any soup, salad or main dish.

 Cook Time 20 minutes